Skip to main content

 Keep the above lists as a reference for evaluating your next home renovation estimate.
 Preparation is key to realizing the remodel and making the most of your hard-earned money.

 If you need assistance funding your renovation, a Hometap Investment can help.
-Tap into your home’s equity without interest or monthly payments.
+Tap into your home’s equity without making monthly payments.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.